integrated-personal-data-system/.github/profile/README.md

 # Mission Statment
-:From Linux Foundation IAM Project charter
+: From Linux Foundation IAM Project charter:
-> The mission of this open source project is to develop a verifiable data registry solution that organizations can deploy, which will provide their individuals (employees, customers, citizens, etc.) with decentralized identity using W3C Verifiable Credentials (VCs) and Decentralized Identifiers (DIDs),while providing
+> "The mission of this open source project is to develop a verifiable data registry solution that organizations can deploy, which will provide their individuals (employees, customers, citizens, etc.) with decentralized identity using W3C Verifiable Credentials (VCs) and Decentralized Identifiers (DIDs),while providing